RbxAPI/Pyblox/README.md

 ``Master`` - This branch is at version ``2.4.2`` .
 Those with ``2.4.1`` may update to this branch without breaking changes.
 Addresses critical issues and is maintained.
 Will be uploaded to pip sometime soon.

 ``nightly_build`` - Starts at version ``3.x.x`` .
 Those with ``2.4.1`` or ``2.4.2`` may update to this branch with breaking changes.
-Features a more organized and power version of Pyblox that predicates itself on OOP (Object Orientated Programming) and async (non-blocking method calls / instances).
+Features a more organized and powerful version of Pyblox that predicates itself on OOP (Object Orientated Programming) and async (non-blocking method calls / instances).
 Working towards 100% API coverage and will be marked as master once 80% coverage is completed.
 Will be uploaded to pip sometime soon.

 ## Installing
 There's now two ways to install Pyblox.